cloud-bulldozer/benchmark-operator/docs/metadata.md

 Elasticsearch.
 Once complete the init container will terminate and the workload will launch and continue as normal.

-*NOTE: ycsb does not currently support the targeted init container method.
-Please use the DaemonSet method described below*

 # DaemonSet

 If it is desired to run the metadata collection in the "classic" way (i.e. as a DaemonSet),